-- 12. Using the Trailer Tilt lever and Axle Control lever, alternate between tilting the front of the bed up to full tilt position and moving undercarriage to the rear as trailer wheels become unloaded.
+- 12. Using the Trailer Tilt knob and Axle Control knob, alternate between tilting the front of the bed up to full tilt position and moving undercarriage to the rear as trailer wheels become unloaded.
 Keep part of the load on the wheels and part on the approach plate.
 Never move undercarriage so far to the rear that the approach plate is lifted off the ground when center of gravity of semitrailer and load is behind center of undercarriage.
 Never allow wheels to leave the ground while the trailer is tilted. - 13.
 After the trailer is fully tilted and the undercarriage is as far back as possible without lifting the approach plate off the ground, fully lower bed tilt angle. - 14.
 With bed tilt angle fully lowered, move undercarriage rearward to transport position.
-Hold Trailer Tilt lever in the down position until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders (Approximately 2-5 seconds).
-Hold Axle Control lever in the transport position until hydraulic system works against the fully extended Hydraulic Axle Cylinder (Approximately 2-5 seconds). - 15.
+Pull Trailer Tilt knob out until hydraulic system works against the bottomed out Hydraulic Tilt Cylinders (Approximately 2-5 seconds).
+Pull Axle Control knob in the back position until hydraulic system works against the fully extended Hydraulic Axle Cylinder (Approximately 2-5 seconds). - 15.
 Reel in winch cable and secure hook on upper deck. - 16.
 Shut down hydraulic power system.
 If hydraulic engine package is installed, shut down the auxiliary hydraulic power engine following operating instructions in "Hydraulic Power Supply Engine Operation (Option)" on page 3-20.